crcass/devpool/README.md

 ## Motivation

 This project was an exercise to build a larger-scale, full-stack React website.
 I wanted to use this as an opportunity to become more familiar with libraries and tools that are being used in modern React apps.

+## Known Issues

+- Auth state does not persist on refresh.
+- Error messages are not handled
+- Styling needs to be refined.

+Please report as you find more issues!

 ♥︎ cc